Investing for a salaried individual should be a top priority and I will start with one of my all time favourite quote from Warren Buffet:

 A penny saved is a penny earned.

-As an example, if you are investing in equity mutual funds, the return on investment after 1 year is tax-free.
+As an example, if you are investing in equity mutual funds, the return on investment after 1 year is slightly less.
 For debt mutual funds, the return on investment is tax-free (lesser tax after indexation for some debt funds) after 3 years.
 If you are investing in Gold ETFs, the return on investments is tax-free after 1 year where as an investment in physical gold the tenure is 3 years and you also need to the pay GST.
 Similarly, you can save some short term capital gain tax based on indexation on a sale of the residential property if you keep them for 3 years or more.

 So knowing when the returns are taxable for your investment can help you save a considerable amount of tax.